songpoemHQ/songpoem.github.io/_pages/index.md

 why_songpoem_row:
   - title: "Agile Development"
     excerpt: "
-    - Continuous improvements with no practical downtime of the application.
+    Continuous improvements with no practical downtime of the application.
-    - Industry standard processes, documents, delivery and hand off with play book "
+    Industry standard processes, documents, delivery and hand off with play book "
   - title: "Support"
     excerpt: "We provide Lifelong Support maintain existing modules and future additions."
-  - title: "Clean Code & Tests"
+  - title: "Code Quality"
     excerpt: "We follow standing coding practices to keep the code Clean and Modular.
-We write **unit tests** and integration tests, maximum code coverage."
+We do write **unit tests** and integration tests and maintain maximum code coverage."
   - title: "Compliance"
     excerpt: "Data quality, enterprise security, adherence to global compliances - whatever relevant to your area."
 ---